cloudigrade/cloudigrade/docs/dev-houndigrade-cluster-setup.md

     - Number of instances: 1 (we want 0, but you can't start with 0)
     - EBS storage (GiB): whatever is default
     - Key pair: set to your key pair (you'll have to create one before selecting it)
-    - Networking: while not ideal, all defaults are generally OK
+    - Networking: Most defaults are acceptable, except you only want one subnet.
+The default includes multiple subnets, so you should remove all but one.
+This has the consequence of the Auto Scaling Group ending up with only one availability zone, which is what you want.
-1. wait and watch as things spin!
+1. Wait and watch as things spin!
-1. when Cluster Resources becomes available, copy the "Auto Scaling group" value for later use
+1. when Cluster Resources becomes available, copy the "Auto Scaling group" value for later use, you will need to set HOUNDIGRADE_AWS_AUTOSCALING_GROUP_NAME to this value.
 1. click "View Cluster" when the button becomes available
 1. click the "ECS Instances" tab
 1. click the "Scale ECS Instances" button
 1. set "Desired number of instances" to 0 and click "Scale"
 1. press the little reload button inside the tab interface. wait. repeat. eventually the one Container Instance listed should disappear.

+## Checking via the console.

+It is important that you have only one availability zone in the Auto Scaling Group, or celery will not get the messages to houndigrade.
+Navigate to EC2 > Under EC2 > AUTO SCALING > Auto Scaling Groups select your Auto Scaling group for the cluster.
+Under "Details" observe "Availability Zones".
+There should only be one.
+Set ``HOUNDIGRADE_AWS_AVAILABILITY_ZONE=<your availability zone>``

+If you forgot to give your cluster only one subnet, you will probably have multiple availability zones.
+You can delete the additional availability zones by clicking "Edit" in the details pane.

 ## Checking via the CLI